William R. Moses: Career

 Moses is probably best known for playing Cole Gioberti in the 1980s prime-time soap opera Falcon Crest, for six seasons from 1981–86 (although he returned for two guest appearances during the show's seventh season in 1987).

 In 1988, Moses co-starred in the film Mystic Pizza with Julia Roberts.
 He then joined Raymond Burr in 17 Perry Mason TV movies from 1989–93, playing Ken Malansky, an attorney who worked with title character Mason as a private investigator (although in Moses' first appearance as Malansky, the character – then a law student – was defended by Mason on a murder charge).
 Moses continued the role in the four TV films produced after Burr's death in 1993, subtitled A Perry Mason Mystery (which aired until 1995 and starring Paul Sorvino and Hal Holbrook).

 In 1992, Moses returned to soap operas, playing the recurring role of Keith Gray in 11 episodes of Melrose Place.
 In 1997, he played David Graysmark in the short-lived series Fame L.A..
 He continued to appear in a number of films and TV movies including Double Exposure, Trial by Jury (both 1994), Hangman's Curse (2003), Christmas Child (2004), A Lover's Revenge (2005) (starring his former Perry Mason co-star Alexandra Paul), and as Jack Davis in nine of the Jane Doe series of TV films from 2005–2008.
 In November 2022, he was cast in the role of Jeff Webber on the ABC soap opera General Hospital.

-Moses has also made guest appearances in a variety of television series throughout his career including Fantasy Island, The Love Boat, Murder, She Wrote, CSI:Miami and Homeland' and Major Crimes, among others.
+Moses has also made guest appearances in a variety of television series throughout his career including Fantasy Island, The Love Boat, Murder, She Wrote, CSI:Miami and Homeland and Major Crimes, among others.

 Personal life

-Moses was married to actress Tracy Nelson from 1987 to 1997, with whom he has a daughter, actress Remington Elizabeth Moses (born 1992).
-In 2000 he married Sarah Moses.
+Moses was married to actress Tracy Nelson, with whom he has a daughter, from 1987 to 1997.
+Remington Elizabeth Moses, born in 1992, is an actress.
+In 2000, Moses married Sarah Moses.